Luuuu01/Luuuu01/README.md

 ### Hi there 👋

-🌱 I’m currently learning Django, Flask
+🌱 I’m currently learning Python Core and Test Automation

 💬 Ask me about Python